VThorsethief/espnff/README.rst

 | Using ESPN's Fantasy Football private API, this package interfaces
   with
-| ESPN Fantasy Football to gather data from any public league.
+| ESPN Fantasy Football to gather data from any public or private league.
 A good
   way to mine data
 | without webscraping for data manipulation projects.
+Includes a dash board which visualizes your data using Dash by Plotly

 Getting Started
 ---------------

-| These instructions will get you a copy of the project up and running
+| this application is meant to run off a web platform, but you can download the dose using these instructions to use for
-| on your local machine for development and testing purposes.
+  your own purposes.
+|

 Installing
 ~~~~~~~~~~